qlik-oss/core-website/docs/services/qix-engine/script_syntax/script_prefix.md

 <tr>
 <td><code>Tab1:<br>
 Replace LOAD * from File1.csv;</code></td>
-<td>During both normal and partial reload, the Qlik Sense table Tab1 is initially dropped.
+<td>During both normal and partial reload, the table Tab1 is initially dropped.
 Thereafter new data is loaded
 from File1.csv and stored in Tab1.</td>
 </tr>
 <tr>
 <td><code>Tab1:<br>
 Replace only LOAD * from File1.csv;</code></td>
 <td>During normal reload, this statement is disregarded.<br>
-During partial reload, any Qlik Sense table previously named Tab1 is initially dropped.
+During partial reload, any table previously named Tab1 is initially dropped.
 Thereafter new data is loaded from File1.csv and stored in Tab1.<br></td>
 </tr>
 <tr>
 <td><code>Tab1:<br>
 LOAD a,b,c from File1.csv;<br>
 Replace LOAD a,b,c from File2.csv;</code></td>
-<td>During normal reload, the file File1.csv is first read into the Qlik Sense table Tab1, but then immediately dropped
+<td>During normal reload, the file File1.csv is first read into the table Tab1, but then immediately dropped
 and replaced by new data loaded from File2.csv.
 All data from File1.csv is lost.<br>
-During partial reload, the entire Qlik Sense table Tab1 is initially dropped.
+During partial reload, the entire table Tab1 is initially dropped.
 Thereafter it is replaced by new data loaded from File2.csv.</td>
 </tr>
 <tr>
 <td><code>Tab1:<br>
 LOAD a,b,c from File1.csv;<br>
 Replace only LOAD a,b,c from File2.csv;</code></td>
-<td>During normal reload, data is loaded from File1.csv and stored in the Qlik Sense table Tab1.
+<td>During normal reload, data is loaded from File1.csv and stored in the table Tab1.
 File2.csv is
 disregarded.<br>
-During partial reload, the entire Qlik Sense table Tab1 is initially dropped.
+During partial reload, the entire table Tab1 is initially dropped.
 Thereafter it is replaced by new data loaded from File2.csv.
 All data from File1.csv is lost.</td>
 </tr>
 </tbody>